candybytesgmbh/taco/README.md

 Make yourself familiar with the project.
 It's a single activity based architecture.
 Here is an example how your final UI structure should look like:<br>
 ![GitHub Logo](/images/nav.webp)<br>
-You need to create all missing Fragments yourself
+You need to create all missing Fragments by yourself.

 This is your starting point:<br>
 ![GitHub Logo](/images/baseui.webp)<br>